 I have provided you with social media research that aligns social media impact with student development theory.
 At this point in the process, as higher education leaders we must connect the dots.
 Minimal application and publications can be found that lay claim to a college student digital identity development theory or framework.

-But it is coming.
-If not from me, then from you, or us curating together.
 What is crucial is not to toss earlier theories aside just because ‘times have changed.’
 Finding connections and building from theorists like Chickering, Kuh and Astin will only strengthen the college student digital identity development conversation.
 This post is only the beginning of this theory remixing conversation.
 I will continue exploring this topic, digging further into digital identity development, digital competencies and digital leadership in the coming months.

 What other theorists would you like to see applied to social media research?
 Where have you seen theory place out in practice with students’ digital behavior?
 What high impact practices are you implementing to explore college student digital identity?
 I’d love to hear from you, please comment below to join in the conversation.